adakpro/agent-java-junit/README.md

 }
 ```

-`AtomIdentity` and `ArtifactParams` are classes from `junit-foundation` that should be used to link parameterized test with ReportPortal
+`AtomIdentity` and `ArtifactParams` are classes from `junit-foundation` that should be used to link parameterized test with ADAKLABS

 In this example we have 2 items in the Object array returned by `data()` method, this means that the test `simpleParameterizedTest` will be executed twice with different parameters